Crate Training and House Training Your New Labradoodle Puppy

 Take your puppy to obedience school.
 An untrained puppy can be a nuisance instead of a pleasure.
 Another important benefit, perhaps the most important, is puppies will meet many new people and dogs in puppy class, which will greatly help socialize them, and make them more people and dog friendly.

-When you know your puppy is done going to the bathroom, take them immediately back into the house, unless you are going to play with them outside.
+When you know your puppy is done going to the bathroom, praise them, give them a treat or a snuggle and then take them immediately back into the house, unless you are going to play with them outside.